What do I do?

 How did I get here?

-I became a magazine designer because of my deep love for the medium.
+I became a publication designer because of my deep love for the magazine medium.
 When I was young, I thought I wanted to be a magazine editor — I loved to read anything and everything, I inhaled the magazines I had stacked around my bedroom, and I became an English major.
 In college, I had an internship at Sassy, the most perfect magazine for nerdy reading girls who also loved pop culture and music and fashion.

 When I moved to San Francisco, I got a job at a publishing company and started as editorial assistant.
 Yay, I was working in magazine publishing!
 (Even if the subject was tech stuff, which is not my thing— who cares?!
 Magazines!)
 But as I moved up the ladder, I learned production and the programs used to put the pages together and realized that maybe what I loved more than moving the words around was designing the whole.